vibhaas/vibhaas.github.io/_tabs/about.md

 ## About Me

 ![img-description](/assets/img/vib-chess-photo.jpeg){: width="350" .right }
-_Photo at Banglore Chess Club, June 2024._
+_Photo at Bangalore Chess Club, June 2024._

 I'm Vibhaas, currently in my 2nd year of Computer Science Engineering at [IIIT Kottayam](https://www.iiitkottayam.ac.in/).
 I am a competitive programmer and programming hobbyist.
 I have varied interests ranging from Mathematics to Philosophy to Social Psychology to [interesting fanfiction](https://hpmor.com/) (:p).